 If Shenmue I & II sells well on the One then it might open the way for Shenmue III to appear on it in the future aswell.
 In any case, the more platforms that I & II is available on, the more potential buyers there are.
 With that being said it is a bit strange that they left of the Nintendo Switch.
 It has a totally different userbase of its own that could get introduced to the magic world of Shenmue but for some reason it is not meant to happen.
 This could be either to save costs since the Switch has a different architecture versus the very similar one of the PS4 and One or just because the game's engine is geared towards more powerful hardware to improve the graphics, performance and framerate as best as they can.

-The are a relatively small and new studio based in the UK and their track record inclued a lot of very minor games but they have also worked on Little Big Planet 3 and Witcher 3 for PlayStation consoles.
+They are a relatively small and new studio based in the UK and their track record includes a lot of very minor games but they have also worked on Little Big Planet 3 and Witcher 3 for PlayStation consoles.
 While their exact involvement is unknown, those are undeniably some very big names.

 They have also worked with Sega before and created the backbone for Mega Drive Classics.

-While it is a testimant to Sega's standpoint towards Shenmue, not letting one of the internal teams work on the rereleases, I have a good feeling about D3T and faith in them and that they'll deliver a great experience for all of us.
+While it is a testimant to Sega's standpoint towards Shenmue to not let one of their internal teams work on the rereleases, I have a good feeling about D3T and faith in them that they'll deliver a great experience for all of us.

 Not a whole lot has been said about the game yet but the features that have been stated so far sound interesting and cover some of the most wanted things that fans expected.